 The increasing number of flexible and centralized solutions opens up new opportunities for innovation.
-SaaS and cloud-based applications, such as Mobility Work Suppliers, make it easier to access and analyze relevant supplier profiles.
+SaaS and cloud-based applications, such as Mobility Work Hub, make it easier to access and analyze relevant supplier profiles.
 Procurement teams have access to a large amount of data (business sector, official catalog, ratings, etc.) and can contact them directly.

 Thus, the organization has simple tools at its disposal to capture the actors of its market and measure the complementarity of their skills for future collaboration.